ana-mc-almeida/ei-project/README.md

 └── destroy_project.sh      # Script to tear down infrastructure
 ```

-Check the documentation for the microservices in the [microservices/docs](microservices/docs) directory and the tests in the [tests/docs](tests/docs/) directory.
+Check the documentation for business processes in the [bpmn/docs](bpmn/docs) directory, the microservices in the [microservices/docs](microservices/docs) directory, and the tests in the [tests/docs](tests/docs/) directory.

 ## Run the project